iee-ihu-gr-course1941/ADISE22_Bluff/README.md

-# ADISE22_Pinochle
+# ADISE22_Bluff
-Development of the famous card game "Pinochle"
+Development of the famous card game "Bluff"